 The abridged version of Daken’s story is in November of 2020, Daken attempted suicide.
 In February of 2021, Daken’s guidance counsellor recognized some of the same behaviours in the student, and ferried the 16-year-old directly to the Dr. Everett Chalmers Regional Hospital in Fredericton.
 The counsellor waited with Daken for eight hours, before a nurse informed the pair a psychiatrist would not be available, to call one in after-hours would mean a wait of an additional two hours, and here’s phone number to call instead.

-This was on a Thursday, and by Tuesday, Daken was gone.
+This was on a Thursday.
+By Tuesday, Daken was gone.

 For Moore, the loss of Daken hit too close to home, and he has allied himself with Daken’s family to enact change in the province when it comes to how the health system addresses those with mental health issues.